Top Things to do in Mystic, CT with Your Family

 Accommodations, Restaurants and Tickets

-Our family prefers staying at Hilton Mystic for three simple reasons, facilities, location and people.
+Our family prefers staying at Hilton Mystic for three simple reasons: facilities, location and people.
 The hotel rooms are spacious and the indoor pool is always fun for the kids.
 The hotel is opposite the Mystic Aquarium so we can walk.
 Finally, the staff members are friendly and always ready to help with suggestions.
 You also can buy attraction tickets from the hotel at a discount so just ask the front desk.

 There are many good dining options in Mystic and the hotel staff will offer guidance if you want particular cuisines.
 For excellent seafood and a view of the drawbridge try the upscale S&P Oyster Co.
 For movie fans of Julia Roberts, Mystic Pizza is a must stop.
 Finally, the kids will love the rich and creamy ice cream at Mystic Drawbridge Ice Cream.
+Or, try the the Mystic Sweet Shoppe, owned by small-batch ice cream makers who locally source their dairy and also specialize in homemade fudge and gourmet artisanal chocolates.

 When visiting Mystic, try planning your tour so that you know which attractions you will be visiting.
 There are value packages available including a Mystic Pass Card and a Mystic Pass Plus Card.
 These offer discounts on several museums and are a good value.
 Check out the Mystic Country website for more specific details.